10 Cheap Pond Plants (US Natives)

 Cardinal flower is a US native that thrives in wet conditions and can reach heights of up to 4 feet!
 Hardyplants, CC0, via Wikimedia Commons

-If you’re eyeing a pop of color for your pond area on a budget, the cardinal flower should capture your attention.
+If you’re eyeing a pop of color for your pond area on a budget, the Cardinal Flower should capture your attention.
 Native to the US, this vibrant perennial sports scarlet flowers that can jazz up any pond environment.
 They thrive in wet conditions, making them ideal for those damp spots along your water’s edge.

 8) Allegheny monkeyflower (Mimulus ringens)